integralcloudsolutions/integralcloudsolutions.com/index.md

 ## What do you do?

-We build services.
+We build services and automation.
 We're a team of highly skilled, extremely capable computer software engineers.
-We can build web sites, web services, mobile applications, games, desktop apps &mdash; we specialize in high demand, realtime, highly sensitive, high security, user-privacy centric, algorithm-driven, advanced database powered services.
+We can build microservices, web sites, web services, mobile applications, games, desktop apps &mdash; we specialize in high demand, realtime, highly sensitive, high security, user-privacy centric, algorithm-driven, advanced database powered services.
 Basically, we're good at building tough things.
 Our team isn't like average programmers, we're specialists and experts.

+## What Cloud Providers do you have experience with:

+AWS, Azure, GC, and IBM/Redhat.

 ## What have you built?